Battle of the Golden Spurs: Forces

 The Flemish forces were primarily town militia who were well equipped and trained.
-The militia fought primarily as infantry, were organized by guild, and were equipped with steel helmets, mail haubergeons, spears, pikes, bows, crossbows and the goedendag, a specifically Flemish weapon made from a thick, 5 ft wooden shaft and topped with a steel spike.
-All Flemish troops at the battle had helmets, neck protection, iron or steel gloves and effective weapons, though not all could afford mail armor.
+The militia fought primarily as infantry, were organized by guild, and were equipped with steel helmets, mail haubergeons, spears, pikes, bows, crossbows and the goedendag, a specifically Flemish weapon consisting of a thick, 5 ft wooden shaft topped with a steel spike.
+All Flemish troops at the battle had helmets, neck protection, iron or steel gloves and effective weapons.
+Those who could afford it also had mail armor.
 They were a well-organized force of 8,000–10,000 infantry, as well as four hundred noblemen acting as officers, and the urban militias of the time prided themselves on their regular training and preparation.
 About 900 of the Flemish were trained crossbowmen.
 The Flemish militia formed a line formation against the French cavalry with goedendags and pikes pointed outward.
 Because of the high rate of defections among the Flemish nobility, there were few mounted knights on the Flemish side; the Annals of Ghent claimed that there were just ten cavalrymen in the Flemish force.

-The French, by contrast, fielded an army built around a core of 2,500 noble cavalry, including knights and squires, arrayed into ten formations of 250 armored horsemen.
+On the other side, the French fielded an army built around a core of 2,500 noble cavalry, including knights and squires, arrayed into ten formations of 250 armored horsemen.
 During the deployment for the battle, they were arranged into three battles, of which the first two were to attack and the third to function as a rearguard and reserve.
 They were supported by about 5,500 infantry, a mix of crossbowmen, spearmen, and light infantry.
 The French had about 1,000 crossbowmen, most of whom were from the Kingdom of France and perhaps a few hundred recruited from northern Italy and Spain.
-Contemporary military theory valued each knight as equal to roughly ten footmen.
+Contemporary military theory valued a knight as equal to roughly ten footmen.